Claude Skills for Copilot

 Adaptation Details

-All skills are adapted from anthropics/claude-plugins-official (Apache 2.0).
-The source plugins target Claude Code (CLI); these versions are rewritten for VS Code Copilot agent skills format.
+Skills are adapted from two open-source repositories, both rewritten for VS Code Copilot agent skills format.

 Common changes

-Every skill went through the following transformations:
+Every skill from this source went through the following transformations:

 | Change |